Global Geometry Is Not Enough for Vision Representations: Introduction

 This geometric view has recently been further formalized through explicit theoretical claims about optimal representation geometry.
 In particular, LeJEPA~\cite{balestriero2025sigreg} identifies the isotropic Gaussian as an optimal embedding distribution for minimizing downstream prediction risk under the JEPA framework and its assumptions, and introduces a regularizer to enforce this structure.
 In parallel, representation quality is commonly evaluated using static, distributional metrics that summarize global embedding geometry, such as isotropy or covariance spectra~\cite{ethayarajh2019contextual,wang2020understanding}.

 At the same time, visual scenes are defined not only by which elements are present, but by how those elements are composed.
+The problem of compositional binding has been studied in cognitive science for decades~\cite{treisman1980feature,roskies1999binding}.
 Scenes can share identical feature statistics, such as shapes, colors, and parts, yet differ fundamentally in their arrangement.
 For example, placing a washer on top of a nut rather than beneath it preserves the parts inventory but breaks the assembly.
 Without sensitivity to such structure, a representation collapses to a \emph{bag-of-features}, encoding what is present but not how it is bound~\cite{csurka2004visual,brendel2019approximating,geirhos2019imagenet}.

 In this work, we analyze representations learned under global geometric regularity, often assumed to encode which elements are present~\cite{chen2020simclr,grill2020byol,assran2023ijepa}, and show that they do \emph{not} encode how those elements are composed (\cref{sec:experiment_limit}).
 To establish this, we design synthetic probes for cleanly isolating compositional binding capacity from confounding factors such as natural object detection.
-We then perform a comprehensive evaluation on various visual encoders spanning self-supervised and vision–language families.
+We then perform a comprehensive evaluation on various visual encoders spanning self-supervised, supervised, and vision–language families.
 Across models, we find that standard geometric metrics exhibit near-zero correlation with binding probe accuracy, indicating that geometric regularity and compositional structure are statistically orthogonal properties (\cref{fig:motivation}).

 However, we find that \emph{functional sensitivity} exhibits a strong correlation with concept binding performance (\cref{sec:functional_sensitivity}).
 Functional sensitivity characterizes how an encoder responds to structured variations in its input at the level of the input-output mapping, rather than through aggregate properties of the embedding distribution.
 We measure this property using the effective rank of the input-output Jacobian~\cite{roy2007effective,pennington2017resurrecting}, which summarizes the dimensionality of local variations in representation space induced by input perturbations.